 6. Pushkin - Swatantrya Bodhatinte Durantagatha

-Sugathakumari, says that his poems opens up a world of 'hope'
+Poet Sugathakumari, says that his poems open up a world of 'hope' and 'belief'.

 O N V Kurup now resides at Vazhuthacaud, Thiruvananthapuram with his wife Sarojini, son Venugopal and daughter Mayadevi.